Azure/Microsoft365R/README.md

 The primary repo for this package is at https://github.com/Azure/Microsoft365R; please submit issues and PRs there.
 It is also mirrored at the Cloudyr org at https://github.com/cloudyr/Microsoft365R.
 You can install the development version of the package with `devtools::install_github("Azure/Microsoft365R")`.

+## Authentication details

+The first time you call one of the Microsoft365R functions (see below), it will use your Internet browser to authenticate you with Azure Active Directory, in a similar manner to other web apps.
+You will get a dialog box asking for permission to access your information.

+For authentication purposes, the package is registered as an app in the 'aicatr' AAD tenant; depending on your organisation's security policy, you may have to get an admin to grant it access to your tenant.
+The default permissions requested are:

+- For `personal_onedrive`: Files.ReadWrite.All, User.Read
+- For `business_onedrive`: Files.ReadWrite.All, User.Read
+- For `sharepoint_site`: Sites.ReadWrite.All, User.Read

 ## OneDrive

 To access your personal OneDrive, call the `personal_onedrive()` function.
-This uses your Internet browser to authenticate with OneDrive, in a similar manner to other web apps.
-You will see a screen asking you to grant permission for the AzureR Graph app to access your information.

-Once the authentication is complete, `personal_onedrive()` returns an R6 client object of class `ms_drive`, which has methods for working with files and folders.
+This returns an R6 client object of class `ms_drive`, which has methods for working with files and folders.

 ```r
 od <- personal_onedrive()